This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ear canal cleaning removes earwax and releases pressure in your ears.

 - Treatment for tinnitus helps relieve the ringing in your ears.
-Your caregiver may give you a device to put in your ears which decreases the ringing.
+Your healthcare provider may give you a device to put in your ears which decreases the ringing.
 Biofeedback therapy uses patches of electric current to relax your face and neck muscles.
-Your caregiver may also use transcutaneous electrical nerve stimulation (TENS) therapy.
+Your healthcare provider may also use transcutaneous electrical nerve stimulation (TENS) therapy.
 This uses an electrical current placed on the skin near your ears.
 You may also get therapy to help you learn not to hear any ringing sounds.

 - Oxygen helps increase the oxygen levels in your body and help with healing.
 Hyperbaric oxygen therapy may also help to reduce symptoms of barotrauma.

 - Surgery may be needed to repair damage from barotrauma.
-Ask your caregiver for more information about possible surgeries you may need.
+Ask your healthcare provider for more information about possible surgeries you may need.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.